aarongustafson/form-required-if/README.md

 Currently, HTML only supports making a field required or optional.
 Sometimes you need a field to be required only when certain other fields have a (particular) value.
 The `form-required-if` web component enables that.

+## TypeScript & Framework Support

+- Ships with `.d.ts` definitions so editors and TypeScript builds get full type information for `FormRequiredIfElement`.
+- `conditions`, `indicator`, and `indicator-position` now reflect between properties and attributes, keeping frameworks in sync with DOM state.
+- `_upgradeProperty` ensures properties set before the element is defined are captured and reflected once connected.

 ## Demos

 - [Comprehensive Demo](https://aarongustafson.github.io/form-required-if/demo/) ([Source](./demo/index.html))